Osmosis Jones: Soundtrack

 A soundtrack containing hip hop and R&B music was released on August 7, 2001, by Atlantic Records.
-The soundtrack failed to chart on the Billboard 200, but Trick Daddy's single "Take It to da House" managed to make it to number 88 on the Billboard Hot 100 singles chart.
+The soundtrack failed to chart on the Billboard 200, but Trick Daddy's single "Take It to da House" managed to chart to number 88 on the Billboard Hot 100 singles chart.

-Cancelled sequel
+Television series

-In December 2002, it was announced that a sequel titled Osmosis Jones 2 would be released, with the film focused on Ozzy's daughter named Jebe.
-It was later cancelled.
+Ozzy & Drix, an animated series that serves as a stand-alone continuation of the film, starring Phil LaMarr and Jeff Bennett as the titular characters, aired on Kids' WB for two seasons and 26 episodes from September 14, 2002, to July 5, 2004.